nttcslab/baxter-permutation-process/README.md

 - opt.maxiter: Maximum number of iterations.
 - opt.missingRatio: Ratio of test/(training+test).

-Note that the input data must be categorical X(i,j)={1,2,3,...}.
+Note that the input data must be natural numbers, that is,  X(i,j)={1,2,3,...L}, where L is the number of categories.
+If X(i,j)=0, then it can be regarded as a missing entry.
 For example, if the input matrix X consists of binary {0,1}, then we can simply rewrite X=X+1 in advance.

 ## Analysis Result Visualization